 Promoting circular economies in the furniture sector

-Throughout 2021, we actively contributed to the work of EFIC – European Furniture Industries Confederation by participating in a working group that aims to promote a circular economy in the furniture sector.
-We are actively contributing to measuring the role of circular design, positive policy developments, supply chain cooperation and exchange of best practices to enable a systemic transformation.
-As the only company represented in the EFIC, we work collaboratively with regulators and governments to create the right conditions for circular furniture businesses to thrive.
+IKEA has actively contributed to the work of EFIC – European Furniture Industries Confederation by participating in confederation efforts to promote a circular economy in the furniture sector.
+Through this, we have contributed to measuring the role of circular design, positive policy developments, supply chain cooperation and exchange of best practices to enable a systemic transformation.
+Together with other representatives of the furniture industry, we work collaboratively with regulators and governments to promote the right conditions for circular furniture businesses to thrive.

 Contributing to a fair and equal world

-In FY21, Inter IKEA Group joined a new initiative from the World Business Council for Sustainable Development, aiming to elevate business action on inequality.
-The Commission will convene leading businesses and other key stakeholders to create a platform for collaboration and a compelling narrative and agenda for business action.
+Inter IKEA Group has joined a new initiative from the World Business Council for Sustainable Development (WBCSD), aiming to elevate business action on inequality.
+WBCSD identifies climate change, biodiversity loss and inequality as the three major challenges of our time.
+The Business Commission will convene leading businesses and other key stakeholders to create a platform for collaboration and a compelling narrative and agenda for business action.

 WEF Racial Justice Coalition

 The IKEA business, through Ingka Group, has partnered with the World Economic Forum and 47 global businesses in order to advance racial and ethnic justice in the world of work.
 The partnering for racial justice in business initiative aims to build equitable and just workplaces for professionals with under-represented racial and ethnic identities, starting with Black inclusion.
 Participating companies are committed to ensure racial and ethnic justice is on their board’s agenda, take at least one firm action and to set a long-term strategy to become an anti-racist organisation.

 International Organization for Migration (IOM)